Ancient Landscapes of the Colorado Plateau

 Wayne Ranney, Ron Blakey

 Another book from a favorite series of mine, the Hiking Geology series from The Mountaineers Books.
 After describing rock types, geologic time, and the various geologic forces, the book goes on to describe the geology of 41 popular trails throughout Arizona in easy-to-understand language.
 Hiking Arizona’s Geology includes the South Kaibab and Tanner trails.
-Also available in Amazon’s Kindle format!
-For a book completely on Grand Canyon’s trails, check out Hiking the Grand Canyon’s Geology.
+For a book completely on Grand Canyon’s trails, check out Hiking the Grand Canyon’s Geology (Hiking Geology).

 There is a book I really enjoy and feel is a great resource for hiking or traveling in the desert, which of course the Grand Canyon’s Inner Gorge is!
 I’m very excited about it because it is a manual for desert adventurers—a topic dismally ignored by most books on the subject of outdoor adventure.
 There are plenty of books covering oceans, mountains, and prairies, but you’d almost think the desert didn’t exist judging by how few books cover it.
 And I guarantee that hiking in the mountains and the desert are completely different from one another.
 This is an invaluable book for those hiking in Canyon Country.
 Also available in Kindle Edition.